 Capitalizing on the combined energies of local people and strong collaborations with other community organizations, TrueNorth Community Services focuses on four core competencies: addressing rural poverty, ensuring our youth thrive, building vibrant rural communities, and providing innovative rural nonprofit leadership.

-TrueNorth truly serves its’ mission to “empower people and strengthen community to inspire hope and build a brighter future."
+TrueNorth truly serves its’ mission by bringing together influencers, innovators and change-makers to inspire hope and create a better world.